Everything You Need To Know About

 The dystopian novel, written by the incomparable, prolific Margaret Atwood, envisions an America utterly altered by a religious coup.
 Offred, once a woman with a husband and child, now works as a handmaid: someone who bears the children of high-ranking officials.
 As Offred navigates the new social order in the Republic of Gilead, which pits women against women and executes any dissidents, she desperately fights to hold on to the woman she was before.

 Now, an adaptation is arriving to Hulu that’s guaranteed to rock your world — and your conception of life in America.
-From basic plot background to juicy details surrounding the book’s publication, here's everything you need to know to get ready for the show.
+From basic plot background to juicy details surrounding the book’s publication, here's everything you need to know to get ready for the Hulu debut.